AbdelrhmanHamdy99/Cancer-Detection/README.md

 # Cancer-Detection
-Detecting whether cancer is malignant or benign
+Detecting whether cancer is malignant or benign using ##KNN algorithm